apowers/home/README.md

 *.bashrc* - The workhorse, make your shell happy.
 *.profile* - Sources .bashrc for login shells.
-*.inputrc* - Remaps the up and down arrows to history search and other features.
+*.inputrc* - Remaps the up and down arrows to history search, *.vimrc* - Configuration file for vim.
-*.dircolors* - Color codes for grep, other commands; probably not required.
+*.conkyrc* - Conkey configuration
-*.vimrc* - Configuration file for vim.
+*setup.sh* - Install packages that I like.
+Ubuntu/Debian only.

 Installation
 ====
 Copy each of the adove files to your home directory.
 Relog or 'source .bashrc' and grin.

-for F in .bashrc .profile .inputrc .dircolor .vimrc ; do wget --no-check-certificate https://raw.github.com/apowers/home/master/$F -O ~/$F ; done
+for F in .bashrc .profile .inputrc .vimrc;do wget --no-check-certificate https://raw.github.com/apowers/home/master/$F -O ~/$F;done

 Tested on Ubunu, CentOS, and FreeBSD